tobi-be/DCS-OH-6A/README.md

 The M27 armament subsystem is used on the left side of the aircraft.
 It consists of an 7.62 mm M134 machine gun and an XM70E1 reflex sight.

-The elevation of the gun can be controlled with switches at the cyclic.
+The elevation of the gun can be controlled with switches on the cyclic.
 (Default up: U, down: J)

 The reflex sight can be positioned in front of the pilots face or stowed by clicking it or by pressing "O".
-The height of the sight can be adjusted by pressing R (up) or F (down).
+The height of the sight can be adjusted by pressing Z (up) or H (down).

 In order to fire the minigun the Armed-Safe switch at the armament panel needs to be switched to armed.